nacholozano/web-material-tabs/README.md

 Web clone of [Google Material Tabs](https://material.io/guidelines/components/tabs.html). <br>
 Made in VanillaJS with requestAnimationFrame and CSS 2D transforms. <br>
-Built with ionic2 in mind so Better test touch events in mobile. <br>
+Built with Ionic 2 in mind so better test touch events in mobile. <br>
-At the moment is just plain js, not typescript or angular. <br>
 Good performance in Android 5.0-Chrome 57.
-Same technology that android WebView.
-I Can't test it on iphone.<br>
+Same technology that android's WebView.
+I can't test it on iPhone.<br>
-Thinking of make more native app's behavior with web technologies.

 ### Table of contents
 1. [Preview](#preview)